OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/updateGuide.md

 If you have a very old system it is generally a good advice to update in steps:

-- lower than version 10: update first to version 10
+- Lower than version 10: update first to version 10
-- from version 10.0 it is safe to update straight to 15.3.x
+- From version 10.0 it is safe to update straight to 15.3.x
   _Note that in version 15.4 all old upgraders have been removed.
 Thus, when updating from a version olther than 15.3 it is mandatory to install 15.3 before you continue with the more recent versions._
-- from version 15.3 it is safe to update straight to the newest OpenOlat version
+- From version 15.3 it is safe to update straight to the newest OpenOlat version